indico/indico-user-docs/user_guide/room_booking.md

 In the first step you can specify the rooms, date range and time range in which you want to search for bookings.
 The sections and images shown so far explained how you can select a candidate room to book.

 You can use some filters if you want your room to contain certain equipment, such as videoconference, Webcast, Projector, or whether it is a public room.
 For example, let’s look for rooms that have Videoconference, and a projector.
-Now only the rooms that have this equipment will appear.
+Now only the rooms that have this equipment will appear from which you can try to select one.

 ![](/assets/indico_rooms_filtered.png)

-If you have permission to book the room you selected, you should be able to see this _Booking Time & date_page, with a calendar where you can easily choose the dates you want.
+If you have permission to book the room you selected, you should be able to see this _Booking Time & date_ area further down in the same page, with a calendar where you can easily choose the date(s) you want.

 If you want to book the room for only one day, simply click on the date you want by choosing the correct month and day.
 You will also have to choose the time interval you want to book it for.

-If instead you want to book a room for several consecutive days, weeks, or months, click on “Daily, Weekly, or monthly” near “Frequency”.
+If instead you want to book a room for several consecutive days, weeks, or months, click on “Daily, Weekly, or Monthly” near “Frequency”.

 At the end of the page you will see a preview of the availability of the current day.
 The green bar informs you on timeslots for which you can book this room, and other bars of other colours will show you when other users have already booked the same room.